greenelab/deep-review/sections/06_discussion.md

 [@tag:Romero2017_diet].
 Diet Networks use multiple networks to drastically reduce the number of free parameters by first flipping the problem and training a network to predict parameters (weights) for each input (SNP) to learn a feature embedding.
-This embedding (i.e. PCA, per class histograms, x2vec style `TODO: clarify`) can be learned directly from the input data, but has the advantage that it can also be learned from other datasets or from domain knowledge.
+This embedding (i.e. PCA, per class histograms, or a Word2vec [@tag:Word2Vec] generalization) can be learned directly from the input data or can take advantage of other datasets or domain knowledge.
 Additionally, in this task, the features are the examples, an important fact when it is typical to have 500k+ SNPs and only a few thousand patients.
 Finally, this embedding is of a much lower dimension, allowing for a large reduction in the number of free parameters.
-In the example given, the authors reduced the number of free parameters from 30 million to 50k, a factor of 600.
+In the example given, the authors reduced the number of free parameters from 30 million to 50 thousand, a factor of 600.

 ### Hardware limitations and scaling